 Step 2: Contact a Workers' Compensation Attorney

-Now that you've talked to your employer, it's time to call a workers' comp attorney to help you handle your claim.
-Your attorney will help you appeal and explain your case to your employer and help you get the proper benefits to live with your injuries.
+Now that you've talked to your adjuster, it's time to call a workers' comp attorney to help you handle your claim.
+Your attorney will help you appeal and get the proper benefits for your injuries.

 Step 3: Talk to a Healthcare Provider